 - Collect a blood sample by Venipuncture-Syringe Method - Collect a blood sample by Venipuncture-Evacuated Tube Method - Collect a blood sample by Skin Puncture - Collect a blood sample by butterfly if available - Verbally instruct a "patient" on how to collect a midstream clean catch urine, male and female. - Verbally or demonstrate a throat collection - Verbally instruct a "patient" on how to collect a semen specimen

-You must also submit to the course drop box a tally record of successful collections.
-Minimums are required.
+You must also submit to the course a tally record of successful collections.
+Minimums are required for both venipuncture and capillary punctures.